 Community Building: doTERRA also emphasizes community building.
 The company hosts regular events and conventions to bring its community of wellness advocates together for training, new product launches, and the felicitation of the top doTERRA earners.
 These events also attract prospects interested in the business opportunity.

 Strong Global reputation: doTERRA’s established international presence adds to its credibility and appeal.
-Also, its essential oils are Certified Pure Tested Grade (CPTG) and are 100% pure.
-When products carry such strong reputations, it makes for an easier selling point.
+Also, its essential oils are Certified Pure Tested Grade (CPTG).
+When products carry a good reputation, it makes for an easier selling point.

 Flexible business opportunity: With a strong product line and growing popularity in the country, the doTERRA business opportunity attracts many entrepreneurs.
 It offers flexibility for people who want to build a business on their own terms, whether part-time or full-time.

-In short, doTERRA’s success within network marketing in Singapore is about aligning the business with customer values.
-Companies that go beyond traditional offerings and include more customer-centric approaches are more likely to capture long-term growth in this market.
+In short, doTERRA’s success in network marketing in Singapore is about aligning the business with customer values.
+Companies that go beyond traditional offerings and include customer-centric approaches capture long-term growth in this market.

 3. Nu Skin